-Scoping is an important process used in any research endeavor which can save time, money and effort.
-What is scoping and how is it being done?
+Scoping is an important process used in any research endeavor which can save time, money, and effort.
+What is scoping in research, and how is it being done?
 This article makes clear this subject and provides an example.

-Scoping is defined as the act of assessing, finding out or weighing up situations guided by a previously identified research focus.
-In trying to examine the practicality of pursuing a subject matter of research, it pays to understand the specific context by a phenomenon occurs.
+Scoping is defined as the act of assessing, finding out, or weighing up situations guided by a previously identified research focus.
+In examining the practicality of pursuing a subject matter of research, it pays to understand the specific context by which a phenomenon occurs.

-To understand this concept better, an example is provided below.
+To understand this concept better, an example on the use of scoping in research is provided below.

 Example of a Scoping Activity

-Suppose you would like to conduct a research on the impact of development programs or projects in communities located across a given region.
-You will initially have a set of secondary data with you where you may be able to prepare a set of questions to help you assess the impact of development projects to the different communities.
-As you go along, you will have questions in mind that could not be easily answered just by relying on reports that are available for you to examine.
-Almost always, these reports are not that comprehensive and attuned to the specific questions that you may raise.
+Suppose you would like to research the impact of development programs or projects in communities located across a given region.
+You will initially have a set of secondary data with you where you may be able to prepare a set of questions to assess the impact of development projects on the different communities.

 Examples of these questions are the following:

-4. How do the members of the community respond to the program or project implemented by an agency?
+- How do the community members respond to the program or project implemented by an agency?

-5. What are the ambient environmental conditions particularly the social, political, economic, and cultural milieu by which the projects were implemented?
+- What ambient environmental conditions, particularly the social, political, economic, and cultural milieu by which the projects were implemented?

 … plus many more questions that seek to illuminate the key issues and concerns surrounding the program or project.
-Since this is the initial stage of the assessment, there is a certain degree of vagueness on many respects pertaining to programs or projects.
+Since this is the initial stage of the assessment, there is a certain degree of vagueness in many respects about programs or projects.

 To gain a better grasp of the situation, the common approach to answer questions on key issues and concerns which the secondary information cannot provide is for the researcher to personally undertake a field trip to the study area.
 The process itself of getting to the target locality can be noted down for future reference and may form part of the scoping process.